 Two childhood diseases are associated with a 50% reduction in the risk of non-Hodgkin's lymphoma, and an 80% reduction in the risk of in Hodgkin's lymphoma.

 Measles is associated with a 47% reduction in the risk of Hodgkin's lymphoma, and two or more childhood illnesses with a 55% decrease in the risk of lymphoma.Exposure to childhood infections and risk of Epstein-Barr virus--defined Hodgkin's lymphoma in women.
 2005, Glaser, Int J Cancer

-Measles, mumps or rubella in childhood are associated with a reduction in the risk of Hodgkin's EBV lymphoma in women.
+Measles, mumps or rubella in childhood are associated with a 70% reduction in the risk of Hodgkin's EBV lymphoma in women.

-The risk of Hodgkin's lymphoma was lower also in those who had mumps, rubella, whooping cough and scarlatina.
-The more infectious diseases were in childhood, the lower the risk of lymphoma.The three childhood diseases are associated with a reduction in the risk of non-Hodgkin's lymphomas omy by 40%, and Hodgkin's lymphoma by 80%.
+The risk of Hodgkin lymphoma was also lower in those who had mumps, rubella, whooping cough and scarlet fever.
+The more infectious diseases there were in childhood, the lower the risk of lymphoma.
+Three childhood diseases are associated with a 40% reduction in the risk of non-Hodgkin lymphoma and an 80% reduction in the risk of Hodgkin lymphoma.

 Three children with confirmed Hodgkin lymphoma got measles.
 After the recovery, they all went into remission.
 Two of them had a minor relapse within two years.
 The third's remission lasts for 6 years.
 (Poland)Infantile Hodgkin's disease: remission after measles.
 1973, Mota, BMJ